 Normally anything associated with the Ritz isn't going to be free, however, the hotel's Guacamologist Experience is a fantastic exception to the rule.
-Just show up in the hotel lobby any evening at 6 p.m. and you can score guacamole and chips, freshly made by a professionally trained guacamologist.
-Oh, and there's booze too, including selections from the hotel's tequila vault as well as a mini version of Dean Fearing's signature margaritas.
-All of it is free for the taking, regardless if you're a hotel guest or not.
-Oh, and you can bring the kids along too.
+Just show up in the hotel lobby any evening at 6 p.m., and you can score guacamole and chips, freshly prepared by a professionally trained "guacamologist."
+Oh, and there's booze on offer as well, including selections from the hotel's tequila vault as well as a mini version of Dean Fearing's signature margaritas.
+All of it is free for the taking regardless of whether you're a hotel guest or not.
+Kids are also welcome to tag along.

 Recommended for Free Things to Do because: The Guacamologist Experience at the Uptown Ritz is a great way top off the day after wandering around the Dallas Arts District.

-Sure, the drinks are cheap, and the burgers are legendary, but what lassos most folks into this Deep Ellum dive is its undeniably unpretentious vibe and weekly roundup of live music.
-And it's not just any live music Adair's brings in the cream of the country music crop when it comes to up-and-coming indie bands and singer-songwriter acts.
+Sure, the drinks are cheap, and the burgers are legendary, but what lassos most folks into this Deep Ellum dive is its undeniably unpretentious vibe and weekly roundup of free live music.
+And it's not just any live music, Adair's brings in the cream of the country music crop when it comes to up-and-coming indie bands and singer-songwriter acts.
 Even heavy hitters like Jack Ingram, the Dixie Chicks and Miranda Lambert have taken to Adair's tiny stage at one time or another.
-Oh, and did we mention that all the shows are free?
-As if that wasn't enough, Adair's offers awesome drink specials every day too.
+As if that wasn't enough, Adair's offers awesome drink specials every day, too.

 Recommended for Free Things to Do because: Adair's is the best place to catch free live country music every night of the week.

 Ilene's expert tip: Adair's offers happy hour from 2-8 p.m.
 Tuesdays through Fridays and all day on Sundays and Mondays.